02shanks/Water-Quality_Prediction_Intel-oneAPI/README.md

   To our knowledge, this project represents one of the pioneering efforts to apply the DeepInsight methodology to our specific domain, further highlighting our dedication to pushing the boundaries of data analysis.

-  We achieved accracy of 88.7% which is comparative to stacking model.
+  We achieved accuracy of 88.7% which is comparative to stacking model.

 ## References